LauritsSkov/Introgression-detection/README.md

-    -window_size        size of bins (default is 1000 bp) -haploid            Change from using diploid data to haploid data (default is diploid) -admixpop ADMIXPOP  Annotate using vcffile with admixing population (default is none) -extrainfo          Add archaic information on each SNP (default is off)
+    -window_size        size of bins (default is 1000 bp) -haploid            Change from using diploid data to haploid data (default is diploid) -admixpop ADMIXPOP  Annotate using vcffile with admixing population (default is none) -extrainfo          Add variant position for each SNP (default is off)
 ```

 ---